 Honestly and transparency are extremely important to us.
-The terms and conditions below help to clarify subjects such as payment, appointment cancellations, deposits and the type of information that we’ll ask you to provide.
+The terms and conditions below help to clarify subjects such as payment, appointment cancellations, deposits, and the type of information that we’ll ask you to provide.

 General information

-- All clients will complete a Medical history form at their first appointment, this is necessary to inform the consultation and treatment planning process.
+- All patients are required to complete a medical history form at their first appointment, this is necessary to inform the consultation and treatment planning process.

-- All information will be treated as confidential and protected in accordance with Data Protection legislation
+- All information will be treated as confidential and protected in accordance with Data Protection legislation.

 - You may choose to remove yourself from our mailing list at any time, by unsubscribing.